pi-lar/neuropil/doc/source/tutorial.rst

 * your join callback function accordingly: check for correct realm(s), implement other authentication measures when receiving join requests
-* your firewall rules to allow the traffic to central/distributed node(s) (they will still be a lot simpler than before if you stick to the standard port)
+* your firewall rules to allow the traffic to central/distributed node(s) (the rules will still be a lot simpler than before if you stick to the standard port)
 * implement you authentication and authorization callback functions accordingly

 Even if you do not want to implement a central bootstrap node, you will still be able to authenticate